 It’s a wrap!

-So, there you have it, hopefully, this list will help you decide which page builder of theme builder to choose for your personal project, or to add to your web design toolbox for building out client websites.
+So, there you have it, hopefully, this list will help you decide which page builder or theme builder to choose for your project, or to add to your web design toolbox for building client websites.
 I will update this post in the future, but until then explore the above tools and have fun.

 Which theme builder or page builder do you use, and why?